TheMihirNaik/Auto-Meta-Description-Generator/README.md

 To properly convert HTML to text https://skeptric.com/html-to-text/

-To summarize large lext(more than 521 tokens using transformer) https://discuss.huggingface.co/t/summarization-on-long-documents/920/23
+To summarize large lext(more than 521 tokens using transformers) https://discuss.huggingface.co/t/summarization-on-long-documents/920/23